Illinois Healthcare Reform under the Affordable Care Act

 Illinois Health Insurance Marketplace

-For those who are uninsured and do not qualify for Medicaid, the Illinois Health Insurance Marketplace is a new online shopping website where you can compare health insurance plans side-by-side, and where there is financial help from the government to help pay insurance costs.
+For those who are uninsured and do not qualify for Medicaid, the Illinois Health Insurance Marketplace (The Marketplace) is a new online shopping website where you can compare health insurance plans side-by-side, and where there is financial help from the government to help pay insurance costs.
 The first Open Enrollment Period for the Marketplace will close on March 31, 2014.
 After that date, only people who qualify for a Special Enrollment Period will be able to buy coverage.
 To see if you qualify to buy coverage on the Marketplace, or to find out more about the Federal Health Insurance Marketplace in Illinois, go to www.Healthcare.gov

 To learn more about the Affordable Care Act and the Health Insurance Marketplace, check out the following: